-We interpret this principle to mean where a causal relationship does not exist, or where it is not practicable to precisely identify and measure causal allocators.
-It is then necessary to substitute a close approximation to an ideal causal allocation.
-We use this approach for allocating our indirect common shared costs.
+We interpret this principle to mean where a causal relationship does not exist, or where it is not practicable to precisely identify and measure causal allocators, it is then necessary to substitute a close approximation to an ideal causal allocation.
+We use this approach for allocating corporate overhead costs which are common and are not directly linked to services.

-This CAM sets out the method for allocating indirect common costs and the rationale for the choice of allocators in section 2.
+Section 2 of the CAM sets out the method for allocating indirect costs and the rationale for the choice of allocators.